ml-opensource/Rye/README.md

 ## ⚠️ Gotchas

-In order to display a Rye message a `parentView` is needed to determine _in relation to what_ the Rye message is positioned.
+In order to display a Rye message, a `parentView` is needed to determine _in relation to what_ the Rye message is positioned.

 If you try to display a Rye message before a `parentView` can be obtained, you will see this warning in the console of your IDE.